 Source: adapted from S. Hanson (1995).

 - Inside the central city.
-They are generally serviced by high-density public transport systems such as subways, tramways and buses.
-These movements used to be of prime importance as most activities were taking place in central areas, but their importance has rescinded considerably in relation to movements outside the central area.
+These movements are usually serviced by high-density public transport systems such as subways, tramways and buses.
+They used to by the dominant pattern of urban mobility, but this primacy has rescinded with suburbanization.

-- Towards the periphery.
-Of less importance and linked with commuters living in central areas and having seen their jobs relocated towards the periphery.
+- Towards suburbia.
+Mostly linked with commuters living in central areas and having seen their jobs relocated in suburbia.

-- Lateral.
-With the demographic and economic development of the suburbs, this type of movement takes a growing importance.
-Since, suburban areas are generally of lower densities, transit systems cannot effectively service these areas.
-They are almost strictly the domain of the car and involve movements from the suburbs towards small to medium-sized employment centers, particularly around highways.
+- Within suburbia (Lateral).
+With the demographic and economic development of suburbia, this type of movement takes a growing importance.
+Since, suburban areas are generally of lower density (with the exception of commercial clusters), transit systems cannot effectively service these areas.
+They are almost strictly the domain of the automobile and involve movements from the suburbs towards small to medium-sized employment centers, particularly around highways.

-- Exterior.
-The emergence of economic activities in peri-urban areas has placed urban movements within an entirely new dimension.
-These movements concern extensively settled residential areas to specific employment centers loosely organized around clusters.
+- Exurbia.
+The emergence of economic activities in peri-urban areas (exurbia) has added a new dimension to urban mobility.
+These movements concern sparsely settled residential areas and employment centers loosely organized around clusters.